Yangxinsix/myqueue/docs/workflows.rst

 Task class
 ==========

-Use the :func:`myqueue.tast.task` function instead of the class:
+Use the :func:`myqueue.task.task` function instead of the class:

 .. autoclass:: myqueue.task.Task